-- Add the scapes and saute until the brown and become slightly crispy.
+- When the butter begins to foam (just before it browns), add the scapes and sauté until they brown and become slightly crispy.

-- Add the buds and saute for about 2 minutes until they brown slightly and appear wilted.
+- Add the buds and sauté for about 2 minutes until they brown and slightly wilt.

-- Add the open blossoms last, toss gently and briefly and remove the pan from the stovetop.
+- Add the open blossoms last, toss gently for about 30 seconds and remove the pan from the heat.